-If there are any particularly warm spots in the room, pay particular attention to them.
-As snakes are ectothermic, they often seek out warm spots to bask in and heat themselves up.
+If there are any warm spots in the room, pay particular attention to them.
+As snakes are ectothermic, they seek out warm spots to bask in and heat themselves up in order to survive.

 3) Searching the Rest of the House

 It takes far more effort and energy for snakes to go upwards than downwards.
-This means that, if your snake escaped on the ground floor, she probably wouldn’t bother climbing up your staircase.
+This means that, if your snake escaped on the ground floor, it probably wouldn’t bother climbing up your staircase.

-Start by looking in rooms on the same floor as the snake’s vivarium, and then look on any lower floors before going upstairs.
+Start by looking in rooms on the same floor as the snake’s vivarium, and then check any lower floors before heading upstairs.

-In each room, carry out the same examination as we went through above.
-The key is to look under, in and behind everything in the room.
-Focus on warm areas, such as behind fridges and freezers, dryers and dishwashers.
+In each room, carry out the same examination (as above).
+The key is to look under, in, and behind everything in the room.
+Focus on warm areas such as behind fridges and freezers, dryers, cookers, and dishwashers.

-If there are any cracks or holes in your walls or flooring, be aware that your snake may have crawled inside your drywall or underneath your floorboards.
+If there are any cracks or holes in your walls or flooring, your snake may have crawled inside your drywall or underneath the floorboards.